Search this site

 Mission

-• Hardware Security: Side-channel attack (SCA) detection and SCA-resistant analog-to-digital converter (ADC) circuits
+• Secure ADC design: Side-channel analysis and countermeasures for SAR analog-to-digital converter (ADC) circuits

-• Cybersecurity: zero-trust architecture (ZTA), cybersecurity mesh architecture (CSMA)
+• Hardware foundations for cybersecurity, such as zero-trust and cybersecurity mesh architecture (CSMA)

-Education: debugging education, K-14 teacher training, semiconductor workforce development in response to Chips and Science Act (2022).
+Education: debugging education, semiconductor workforce development in response to the Chips and Science Act (2022).

 News